 As criminal enterprises and criminal organisations grow in complexity, the law and its implementing authorities also develop special capabilities for crime interdiction and prosecution.
 In relation to the criminal enterprise of money laundering, Given the growing sophistication of perpetrators of corrupt practices, it became necessary to have specialised anti-corruption laws, treaties and agencies.
-One of the earliest responses of the international community to the growing complexity of money laundering was the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, 1988 (Vienna Convention).1 The Vienna Convention has been followed up with several other international antimoney laundering standards including those of the Financial Action Task Force (FATF),2 and United Nations Convention).3
+One of the earliest responses of the international community to the growing complexity of money laundering was the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, 1988 (Vienna Convention).1 The Vienna Convention has been followed up with several other international antimoney laundering standards including those of the Financial Action Task Force (FATF),2 and United Nations Convention against Transnational Organised Crime, 2000 (Palermo Convention).3

-In adapting to international standards on money laundering, States are required to modify their domestic criminal laws and enforcement procedures.4 In keeping with its obligations Nigeria has been modifying its laws and establishing specialised anti-corruption institutions.
+In adapting to international standards on money laundering, States are required to modify their domestic criminal laws and enforcement procedures.
+In keeping with its obligations Nigeria has been modifying its laws and establishing specialised anti-corruption institutions.
 The specialised anti-corruption institutions include the Code of Conduct Bureau and Tribunal (CCB & CCT), the Independent Corrupt Practices and Other Related Offences Commission (ICPC), and the Economic and Financial Crimes Commission (EFCC).
-Among others, the specialised anti-corruption laws include provisions designed to combat money laundering.
+Among others, the specialised institutions enforce specialised anti-corruption laws.
+The specialised anti-corruption laws include provisions designed to combat money laundering.